xathon/Allianz-BonusDrive-Client/README.md

 from allianz_bonusdrive_client import BonusdriveAPIClient base_url = "https://example.com"  # Replace with the actual base URL
 email = "user@example.com"        # Replace with the user's email
-password = "securepassword"       # Replace with the user's password tgt = None                        # Optional: Provide a TGT if available
+password = "securepassword"       # Replace with the user's password.
+Optional if TGT is provided. tgt = None                        # Optional: Provide a TGT if available

 # Create an instance of the client